Mihail-Gerasimov/zarubin_site/src/expertise/it_services/Essential-kyc-for-mobile-fintech-apps.md

 The KYC process is very important because it is, in fact, the bridge that either opens the door to a new customer for a particular fintech company or closes the door forever.

-> “A global study of over 450 C-level executives across corporate, institutional and commercial banks found that more than two-thirds (67%) have lost clients due to slow and inefficient client onboarding and KYC, up 19% from 2023 <...> According to Fenergo’s research, the annual cost for performing KYC reviews at a corporate and institutional bank* is estimated to be $60 million and $175 million for a commercial bank”.
+> A global study of over 450 C-level executives across corporate, institutional and commercial banks found that more than two-thirds (67%) have lost clients due to slow and inefficient client onboarding and KYC, up 19% from 2023 <...> According to Fenergo’s research, the annual cost for performing KYC reviews at a corporate and institutional bank* is estimated to be $60 million and $175 million for a commercial bank.
 > *Research from [Fenergo](https://resources.fenergo.com/newsroom/share-of-banks-losing-clients-to-poor-kyc-practices-surges-to-record-high)*

 ## Key components of a successful KYC process for FinTech